krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 ## Pipeline Name

-Next we specify the Name of our GitHub Action in our Example "`name: infra`".
+Next we specify the Name of our GitHub Action in our Example "`name: Terraform`".

 ## Triggers

-The code starts by using "`on: workflow_dispatch`" which means one of the triggers to start this pipeline is to do it Manually.
+The code starts by using "`on: workflow_dispatch`" which means one of the triggers to start this pipeline is to do it manually.

 There are many automatic triggers you can use, to learn more about triggers check this: https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch